 Small increases in muscle mass have also been observed in women following an alkaline diet and an alkaline diet rich in fruit and vegetables increases lean body mass in older adults.
 Reduced muscle performances has been demonstrated with chronic ingestion of a highly acid forming diet.

 A more acidic diet is also considered formative for kidney stones, with lower acid diets and higher vegetable intake recommended for those at risk of kidney stones.If you follow or are considering following an alkaline diet, then Nuzest Clean Lean Protein is an ideal choice to add to your daily food intake.
-Nuzest Clean Lean Protein, made from golden pea protein isolate, is the world’s ONLY alkaline protein with a pH reading of 7.8!
+Our protein is made from golden pea protein isolate and is the world’s ONLY alkaline protein with a pH reading of 7.8!